neu-se/conflux/README.md

 Conflux is a system that uses alternative semantics for propagating taint tags along control flows.
 These semantics aim to reduce control-flow-related over-tainting by decreasing the scopes of control flows and by providing a heuristic for reducing loop-related over-tainting.
-This repository contains the source code for Conflux.
+This repository contains the source code and experiments for Conflux as described in our TOSEM paper.

 Conflux is an extension to [Phosphor](https://github.com/gmu-swe/phosphor), a Java dynamic taint tracking framework.
 Currently, Phosphor only fully supports Java versions 8 or lower.